zer0relm/cs262/Lab09/README.md

     - Finally, load the sample monopoly database as a test case.
         - On the SQL dashboard overview page, choose "Connect using Cloud Shell".
         - Login to your new PostgreSQL database instance.
-        - Paste the `monopoly.sql` script from lab 7 into the commandline.
+        - Paste the `monopoly.sql` script from lab 7 into the command-line.
         - This should create the monopoly DB for testing.
             Try some SELECT commands to verify that it's there.
         - Eventually, you'll delete these tables and replace them with your